 The more locks your students have on their personal information, the harder it is for anyone to steal it!

 With all of this in mind, there’s one final question we still have to answer.

 There’s so much here, and there’s so much that you can teach your students about digital citizenship.

 So where do you even start?

-With pre-made lessons, challenging assessments, and a whole suite of helpful features, you can teach digital citizenship while making your job easier and helping your students learn.
+With pre-made lessons, challenging assessments, and a whole suite of helpful features, you can teach digital citizenship while saving time and improving student understanding.

 In fact, we even have a full content module that focuses on digital citizenship.